sblasa/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Install AWS CLI

 I was able to install AWS CLI in Gitpod.
 At first, I came across an error, but I saw in the instructional video showed how to fix the error.
 I used that information to fix the error.

+Okay, so I got distracted by other things (life), and so my gitpod workspace would time out, and then I had to finish reinstalling AWS CLI.